meganhng/seg4105_playground/lab03/README.md

 Although I understand that the idea of working in 6 weeks is to prevent unnecessary meetings, I feel like some of the management meetings seem in a normal scrum flow is necessary in ensuring the team still understands the goal and vision.

+**2. Hard Time Deadlines**

+Although I do enjoy the idea of setting time boxes on tasks, I do believe that it would be beneficial if these time estimates were also flexible (ei. could be extended if needed, rather than just stopping development).
+I think that having fixed deadlines aren't necessary the best, because sometimes our estimates could be wrong where even with proper risk assessment and exploring all rabbit holes, there may be some difficulties/ surprises that come up causing development to be slightly delayed.
+I think if the time estimate was flexible it woul dbe more beneifical for the development team

 ---

 ### Other Questions